- The Stuff I Bring with Me

 I know, it sounds almost like a dream but then again one could only hope.
 And if the impossible turns into a reality, I don’t want that happen with me smelling like a cheap hotel shower cream.

 I mean, let’s be clear… I’ve never gone on a trip staying at a 5-star hotel with my own budget.
 So of course, the amenities that the accommodation provides is not exactly the best.
+So of course, I just gotta pack a toiletry bag filled with my personal body care.
 Hmm.

 Toothpaste & Mouthwash – Close-up Fire&Freeze and Listerine

 Toothbrush, toothpaste, and mouthwash are enough to save the day.

 I bought the 65-gram tube of toothpaste as I suppose it will be enough for the whole month.
 As for the toothbrush, I also brought the new toothbrush so I could use it for the whole trip.